scikit-hep/scikit-hep.github.io/pages/developers/style.md

   - id: isort
 ```

 In order to use it, you need to add some configuration.
-You can add it to
+You can add it to `pyproject.toml` or classic config files:
-either `pyproject.toml`:

 ```ini
 [tool.isort]